-When you arrive at the studio, please stop at the front table with the red table cloth to fill out your paper registration.
-We ask that parents and students over the age of 18 fill out a paper registration once in the studio to the best of their ability, even if you have already completed an online registration because we need to make sure we know who actually showed up.
+When you arrive at the Academy building, please go through the back door and stop at the reception table to fill out your paper registration.
+Parents/ guardians of actors under the age of 18 are required to fill out and sign the Academy Contract and a paper registration, even if you have already completed an online registration.
 The registration form is extremely detailed and will ask about your schedule.
-If you are unsure about certain days of the week or specific dates, note that on the form and e-mail firstname.lastname@example.org when you have confirmed those days and dates.
+If you are unsure about certain days of the week or specific dates, note that on the form and e-mail email@example.com when you have confirmed those days and dates.

 You may be given one or more short scenes and asked to read them over.
-Miss Laura will call in single students or groups of students at a time when she is ready and the student will complete his or her audition.
+Miss Laura or Ms. Maria will call in single students or groups of students at a time when they are ready and the student will complete his or her audition.
 Parents are not permitted to watch their children audition because it can distract children or make them more nervous.

 Auditions are generally 30 minutes, but may run over if we would like to see more from certain students.
-Parents may wait quietly in our couch area or stop by any of the local restaurants in the area such as Chips Pub III, Chester’s BBQ, The Coffee Break, Grand Apizza, and Niko’s Ice Cream Shop.
-If a student would like to stay in the studio past their audition slot, we may or may not have them read with other students that audition, but the student is expected to behave appropriately and professionally while in the studio during auditions, even if he or she is not being asked to perform anything.
+Parents may wait quietly downstairs in our lounge or stop by any of the local restaurants within a 1/4 – 1/2 mile radius, such as Blend, Chips Pub III, Chester’s BBQ, The Coffee Break, Grand Apizza, Saldamarco’s, Hanami, or Palmieri’s.
+If a student would like to stay in the studio past their audition slot, we may or may not have them read with other students that audition, but the student is expected to behave appropriately and professionally while in the building during auditions, even if he or she is not being asked to perform anything.

-At Kidz Konnection, the only auditions that require students to prepare a monologue ahead of time are our Summer Shakespeare productions for SACtors.
+At The Academy, the only auditions that require students to prepare a monologue ahead of time are our Summer Shakespeare productions for SACtors.
 For these productions, we ask that students prepare a Shakespearian or classical monologue of their choice, preferably from a show of the same genre as the show they are auditioning for (tragedy, comedy, history, or drama).

 We will NEVER require a student under the age of 10 (or below 5th grade) to read a monologue for an audition.
 For younger students, we focus on group activities where they may be asked to move around, use their imagination, and explore physical movement during the audition.

-Students that are required to prepare a monologue will perform his or her monologue in an area with just the student, Miss Laura, and the Assistant Director or Choreographer if there is one for that show.
-Other students and parents are not permitted to be present during monologue performances.
+Students that are required to prepare a monologue will perform their monologue in an area with just the student, Miss Laura and Miss Maria.
+Other students and parents are not permitted to watch monologue performances.
 Students are not required, but are highly encouraged to memorize their monologue before the audition.

 For monologue suggestions check out our monologues page!

-Very few of our productions are full-blown musicals, but students over the age of 10 that audition for a musical will be asked to sing a short section of a song from the show that they are auditioning for that we choose ahead of time.
+Many of our productions are musicals, and students over the age of 10 that audition for a musical will be asked to sing a short section of a song from the show that they are auditioning for that we choose ahead of time.
 In some cases, we will let the students know what song and which section we are using for auditions.
 In other cases, we will ask the students to sing without having known which song we chose.
+Or we will allow students to choose from a selection of different songs from the musical.
 Singing auditions are usually done in a small group with students of similar ages.
 We will sing the section of the song all together a few times and then each student will be asked to sing that section solo.
 Students that wish to sing the solo multiple times will be permitted to do so, if there is time.
 We will go over lyrics, rhythms, and notes as many times as the student wishes, as long as we have the time.